divshot/divshot-cli/README.md

 divshot open [optional environment]
 ```

-Open your app in your default browser
+Open app in your default browser.

 Example:

-* ` divshot open ` - Opens the production, cdn environment of your app
+* ` divshot open ` - Opens the production, CDN environment of your app
 * ` divshot open development ` - Opens up the development environment of your app

 ### promote